 Previn was 21 when they started their “fling” and Woody Allen was 56.
 That makes him 35 years her senior for those who are mathematically challenged.
 (I had to do the math.)
 They were 26 and 61 when they married in 1997.
 Allen started the fling when he was already dating Previn’s mother, and the “fling” started with a father/daughter-like relationship!

 Woody Allen claims the relationship “worked” because “I was paternal.
 She responded to someone paternal.”
 (See the NPR interview in 2015.)

 In that same interview, Woody Allen was asked whether the allegations of sexually abusing his daughter, Dylan Farrow, affected his movie career.
 Allen’s response?
 “I would say no. I always had a small audience.”

-Let that one sink in too.
 This was just two years ago!
+Such an odd response.